elisshui/Predicting-Real-Estate-Prices/README.md

 The dataset has 414 data points (rows).
 Taking a random sample of 70% of the data (290 rows) for the training set and leaving the rest for the testing set.
 * Shuffle the table rows using randperm.
-* Store the first 290 rows in the training set in data_train
+* Store the first 290 rows in the training set in data_train.
-* Store the remainder of the rows in data_test
+* Store the remainder of the rows in data_test.
 ```matlab
 dataset = dataset(randperm(height(dataset)), :);